ros-infrastructure/robots.ros.org/contributing.md

 1. Checkout your fork.
 1. Create a new branch with your robot's name.
 1. In the repository run `python3 add_robot.py` and follow the prompts.
 1. Add the icons and images into the directories as guided by the script.
+Icons should be 80x80px, Images at least 600px
 1. Fill in additional details in the generated post.
 1. Commit the changes with a descriptive commit message.
 1. Push the branch back to your fork.